GuoLanqing/Self-Convolution/3DPatch/README.md

 -----

 - **A Simple Example**<br />
-  For a RGB-NIR image denoising example run the 'demo_rgbnir_denoising.m' file.
+  For a RGB-NIR image denoising example run the `demo_rgbnir_denoising.m` file.

 Requirements and Dependencies
 -----